weipeng0703/weipeng0703/README.md

 - 🤔 &nbsp; I like Exploring new technologies.
 - 🎓 &nbsp; Studying Computer Science and technology.
 - 💼 &nbsp; Android developer and front-end web developer.
-- 🤖 &nbsp; Recently enthusiast in Artificial Intelligence, especially Generat Adversarial Network (GAN).
+- 🤖 &nbsp; Recently enthusiast in Artificial Intelligence, especially GAN.
-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎮 &nbsp; Outside of studying, I like to relax with games.
 - ⚽ &nbsp; Of course, football is also a way to relieve stress in my daily life.
 <br>